vicch/leetcode/100-199/104/readme.md

 # Solution

-This is a recursive problem: the max depth of a `root` node equals to the bigger value between its `left` and `right` child tree's max depth plus 1 (`root` node's own depth).
+This is a recursive problem: the max depth of a `root` node equals to the bigger value between its `left` and `right` subtree's max depth plus 1 (`root` node's own depth).

 So it can be solved recursively.